PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 ## Flight Modes

-Flight modes provide different types/levels of vehicle automation and autopilot assistance to the user (pilot).
+Flight modes are special operational states that provide different types/levels of vehicle automation and autopilot assistance to the user (pilot).

 _Autonomous modes_ are fully controlled by the autopilot, and require no pilot/remote control input.
 These are used, for example, to automate common tasks like takeoff, returning to the home position, and landing.
 Other autonomous modes execute pre-programmed missions, follow a GPS beacon, or accept commands from an offboard computer or ground station.